 Bickford Theatre, Morris Museum

-As a companion dialogue to the exhibition, this discussion will represent what is hoped would be the start of future dialogues around the inspiration generated by the exhibit.
-It will bring together some of the scholars that worked with Pastor Sidney S. Williams of the Bethel Church to develop this long neglected overview of Morristown and Morris County history.
+As a companion dialogue to the exhibition, this discussion represented what is hoped would be the start of future dialogues around the inspiration generated by the exhibit.
+It brought together some of the scholars that worked with Pastor Sidney S. Williams of the Bethel Church to develop this long neglected overview of Morristown and Morris County history.